lmfit/uncertainties/doc/user_guide.rst

 >>> print x
 0.200+/-0.010

+..
+Precision matching:

+The nominal value and the uncertainty always have the **same precision**.

+..
+Formatting method:

 More **control over the format** can be obtained (in Python 2.6+) through the usual :func:`format` method of strings: